 11.14 Survival.
-The representations and warranties of Seller and Purchaser set forth in Articles III and IV shall survive for a period of six months after the Effective Date (the “Survival Period”).
-The covenants, agreements and indemnities set forth in this Agreement (other than Articles III and IV) shall survive until fully performed; provided that Seller’s obligation to indemnify Purchaser under Section 9.02(c) for Claims relating to environmental matters of any nature in respect of the Assets (“Environmental Claims”) shall expire on a date which is six months after the Effective Date except as to Environmental Claims asserted by governmental authorities of which Seller has received written notice prior to such date.
+The representations and warranties of Seller and Purchaser set forth in Articles III and IV shall survive for a period of twenty-four (24) months after the Effective Date (the “Survival Period”).
+The covenants, agreements and indemnities set forth in this Agreement (other than Articles III and IV) shall survive until fully performed; provided that Seller’s obligation to indemnify Purchaser under Section 9.02(c) for Claims relating to environmental matters of any nature in respect of the Assets (“Environmental Claims”) shall expire on a date which is twenty-four (24) months after the Closing Date except as to Environmental Claims asserted by governmental authorities of which Seller has received written notice prior to such date.

 11.15 Commercially Reasonable Efforts.
 For purposes of this Agreement, “commercially reasonable efforts” shall not be deemed to require a Party to undertake extraordinary measures, including without limitation the initiation or prosecution of legal proceedings or the payment of amounts in excess of normal and usual filing fees and processing fees, if any.

+11.16 Material.
+For all purposes in this Agreement, “material”, “materially”, or “material adverse effect” (whether or not capitalized) shall mean circumstances or results having an economic effect in excess of $25,000, except as otherwise specified.

 IN WITNESS WHEREOF, the parties have executed this Agreement as of the date first set forth above.